Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

-\begin{theorem} Let ${\cal X}^*$ denote the set of minimizers of the function $f$.
-We assume that: (i) each $f_i$ is convex; (ii) ${\cal X}^*$ is nonempty; (iii) each function $f_i$ has the property that its subgradients at any point are bounded by the constant $L$; (iv) the matrices $A^k$ are doubly stochastic and there exists some $\alpha > 0$ such that the graph sequence $[G_{A^0}]_{\alpha}, [G_{A^1}]_{\alpha}, [G_{A^2}]_{\alpha}, \ldots$ satisfies Assumption \ref{strongconn}; and (v) the initial values $x_i^0$ are the same across all nodes (e.g., $x_i^0=0$).
-Then: \begin{enumerate} \item If the step-sizes $\alpha^k$ is ``summable but not square summable,'' i.e., then for any $x^* \in {\cal X}^*$, we have that for all $i=1, \ldots, n$,
+\begin{theorem}[\ao{\cite{Nedic09a,Ram2012}}][\ao{Convergence and Convergence Time for the Decentralized Subgradient Method}] Let ${\cal X}^*$ denote the set of minimizers of the function $f$.
+We assume that: (i) each $f_i$ is convex; (ii) ${\cal X}^*$ is nonempty; (iii) each function $f_i$ has the property that its subgradients at any point are bounded by the constant $L$; (iv) the matrices $A^k$ are doubly stochastic and there exists some $\alpha > 0$ such that the graph sequence $[G_{A^0}]_{\alpha}, [G_{A^1}]_{\alpha}, [G_{A^2}]_{\alpha}, \ldots$ satisfies Assumption \ref{strongconn}; and (v) the initial values $x_i^0$ are the same across all nodes\footnote{\an{This assumption is not necessary for the results stated here, but we use it to simplify the exposition.
+When this assumption is violated, the bound in part (ii) has an additional term depending on the spread of the initial values.
+This term decays exponentially on the order of $\lambda^k$.}} (e.g., $x_i^0=0$).
+Then: \begin{enumerate} \item If the \an{positive} step-size sequence $\alpha^k$ is ``summable but not square summable,'' i.e.,